circuitdojo/docs/src/nrf9160-agps-sample.md

 # nRF Cloud AGPS Sample

+**Important:** this sample is outdated and no longer exists in future versions of nRF Connect SDK

 The `nrf_cloud_agps` sample is the *easiest* way to get started with generating GPS coordinates with your nRF9160 Feather.